Explicit lower bounds for opaque sets of unit square and unit disc: The method of Kawamura, Moriyama, Otachi and Pach

 Now any line parallel to $g_i$ hitting $R_i$ must hit $K$ and hence the barrier.
 Thus, the part of the barrier that is hit by those lines has total length at least $s$.
 By construction, the points of this part are in $K_\zeta^C$ (and thus negligible by Corollary \ref{coro1}) or in $R_i$.
 So, for each $i$, we have $|B\cap R_i|\ge 2\eta$ for some $\eta>0$.
 By a combinatorial argument it can be shown that among the parts of the barrier that lie in different $R_i$'s, there are segments of total length $\eta$ that face each other and thus lead to waste by Corollary \ref{coro2}.

-We illustrate this general principle first with the centered unit cube $K=[-1/2,1/2]^2$, and apply it to the unit disc $K=U$, for which calculations are actually simpler due to the strong symmetry properties.
+We illustrate this general principle first with the centered unit square, $K=[-1/2,1/2]^2$, and apply it to the unit disc $K=U$, for which calculations are actually simpler due to the strong symmetry properties.